jodstrcil/jodstrcil.github.io/content/posts/wrong-question-estimation.md

 2. The time to finish a task may or may not match with an estimation.
 The estimation is not the source of truth
 3. Words matter

 Taking this into account when you communicate your concerns (we all know time is a limited resource), make sure you recognize that, now there is more information about the task and everyone has realized it is bigger (not that it is taking longer) and that probably it has been misestimated.
-The concern shouldn't be “Can you do it faster?” but rather “We misestimated the task (this means is not on you, anyone will take longer to finish it), is there something we can do to reduce the complexity so we can deliver value?”.
-(That something normally is breaking down the task and deliver a part of it, but it also can be assigning more resources, clearing schedules, covering shifts, etc).
+The concern shouldn't be “Can you do it faster?” but rather “We misestimated the task (that means is not on you, anyone will take longer to finish it), is there something we can do to reduce the complexity so we can deliver value?”.
+(That something normally is breaking down the task and delivering a part of it, but it also can be assigning more resources, clearing schedules, covering shifts, etc).

 Learning from misestimated tasks can also help to better assess complex ones.
 You can reflect with your team if there was something you missed and how you can prevent it from happening in the future, although bear in mind that unknown unknowns are quite hard to predict.
 Nevertheless, identifying known unknowns can be a good exercise to calibrate the confidence on the estimation by checking if part of the task is new to the team, and can be a source of risk.